yracine/device-type.myautomatic/README.md

  <b> P.S.
 If you don't save the Base URL prior to this field, the Automatic Developer portal will not save the full oAUth redirect URL correctly!!</b>

-<b>i) Enter your Automatic username and password and press 'Authorize' in the next page.
+<b>i) Under the ST mobile app, enter your Automatic username and password and press 'Authorize' in the next page.

 <b>j) After being authenticated and pressing 'done' and 'next', the smartapp will show you the list of device(s) under your Automatic Account</b>